castai/docs/docs/guides/start-saving-quickly.md

 ```

 Some nodes will not drain because of the Disruption Budget violation (downtime).
 These cases should be fixed since they are going to
-cause pain in the future (or at least noted to be addressed when most convenient).
+cause pain in the future (or at least noted to be addressed at a more convenient time).
 If you want to progress anyway and accept
 downtime, cancel the drain command and retry draining with the additional --force flag.

 You should see that the drained nodes disappear (empty Node deletion policy) and, in few moments, new nodes in the same